-Hidden travel costs can creep up anywhere.
+Hidden travel fees can creep up anywhere.
 Some of the main areas to watch out for are: when making payments, arranging transportation, getting your final hotel or phone bill, and claiming back insurance.
 What is true one year, might not be the next.

 Costs can vary greatly between countries and visits as new laws and regulations, such as tourist taxes or airport visa fees, come into force.
 A little research in advance goes a long way in making sure you’re aware of the big things.
-But how do you avoid the more hidden travel costs?
+But how do you avoid the more hidden travel fees?
 Let me tell you.

 MAKE SURE YOU HAVE THE RIGHT COVER BEFORE YOU GET ON THAT FLIGHT, AND NOT AFTER THAT MINOR SKI ACCIDENT.

 Many credit card and health insurance providers include travel insurance, with exclusions.
 For general travel, you’re most likely already covered.
 However, if you plan on undertaking any kind of winter or water sports, cruises or potentially dangerous adventure activities (rafting, hiking, skydiving, etc) you’ll need to check your policy carefully.

 If additional cover is needed, either buy one-off or annual travel insurance using an insurance comparison website such as compare the market or go compare.